iwilliam317/bookstore/README.md

 # Bookstore - API

-Backend - CRUD for managing books.
+Academic project for managing books.

+Separate in two responsabilities:

+**Backend**: provides the logical algorithm - *This repository* **Frontend**: provides the visual interface for users - *In construction*

 Deploy at Heroku: https://will-bookstore.herokuapp.com/api/books